 The Paul Weise Company Building is located at the northeast corner of North Farwell Avenue and East Albion Street on the city's Lower East Side.
 The lot measures 100-foot by 102-foot in dimension.
 The building occupies its entire frontage on Farwell Avenue and Albion Street with no setbacks from the sidewalks.
 To the rear or east is an asphalt paved parking lot bordered by a chain link fence.
 The building was constructed in three portions, all according to the design of Alexander C. Eschweiler as documented in drawings at the Wisconsin Architectural Archives, housed at Milwaukee Central Library.
 (Store for Mr. Paul Weise.
 A. C. Eschweiler architect.
 Drawings.
 Wisconsin Architectural Archive.
 Milwaukee Central Library.
 001-0879) The first portion, built in 1903, replaced a frame house that stood to the east of the two Weise shops and measured 21-foot by 50-foot.
 The second portion was constructed in 1910, measured 30-foot by 60-foot and extended from Albion Street along Farwell Avenue.
+During this construction, the 1903 portion of the building was rebuilt to conform to the appearance of the newer section.
 The third and final portion was constructed in 1922 and measured 40-foot by 30-foot and filled out the building along Farwell Avenue to the north lot line.
 The sections are a seamless match and show that Weise was following Eschweiler's master plan.
 In fact, the 1910 Farwell elevation drawing indicates which portion was part of the "present contract" and what was to come later.

-The three story, solid masonry building has a flat roof and is designed in the 20th century Commercial Style.
+The three-story, solid masonry building has a flat roof and is designed in the 20th century Commercial Style.
 The base consists of storefront windows and entrances while the upper two stories have a consistent fenestration pattern.
 Above the third story is a parapet area defined by a simplified chevron pattern and corbeled cornice.
 The foundation is stone.
 There are three bays along Albion Street and five along Farwell Avenue.
 Bays are defined by pilasters capped with abstract stone capitols between which are groups of windows.
 A simple stone beltcourse demarcates the first story from those above and stone blocks accent pilasters above and below this beltcourse.